cinnData/MLearning/[ML-06E] Example - The spam filter.md

 ## Target vector and feature matrix

-We use scikit-learn to obtain our decision tree models, so we create a **target vector** and a **feature matrix**.
+We use scikit-learn to obtain our decision tree classifiers, so we create a **target vector** and a **feature matrix**.
 The target vector is the last column (`spam`) and the feature matrix contains the other columns.

 ```
 In [5]: y = df['spam']